gwilczura/observability/README.md

 |ConnectionStrings--Stock                   | Stock         | DB Connection String |
 |ConnectionStrings--StockBus                | Stock         | Azure Service Bus ConnectionString |
 ||||

+To access key vault applications need to have Service Principal (App Registration) assigned.
+Most of the configuration is stored in appsettings.json file but the Secret is stored as environmental variable.
+Make sure you set it up correctly in terraform.

 ## local setup